 In his 1919 annual report, Noyen mentioned that the mission of south Belu, opened in 1914, already counted 2,870 Catholics.
 He also pointed out that in 1919 about 13,453 Holy Communions were administered to the congregation.
-Karel Steenbrink wrote: "In five years this mission post alone had gathered more Catholics than Lahurus had during 25 years of the Jesuit mission."32.
+Karel Steenbrink wrote: "In five years this mission post alone had gathered more Catholics than Lahurus had during 25 years of the Jesuit mission.".
+32

 Due to the situation of an extreme shortage of missionaries, the mission in Timor experienced an unexpected problem.
 On 17 April 1914, an SVD missionary, Fr.
 Johannes Kreiten, left Timor for no apparent reasons.
 Thus, the Atapupu station was once again lacking a pastor.
 Father Wilhelm Baack, who was in Lahurus at that time, was asked to immediately fill the Atapupu mission post where he arrived on 22 April 1914.
 Unfortunately, he could serve there only for a year.
 During this short period of stay, Fr.
 W. Baack wrote to the "De Katholieke Missiën" stating that in 1914 the number of Catholics in Atapupu increased by 100, reaching a total the number of 800.
 He also wrote that on 24 August the same year, a school was opened in Atapupu with 24 boys.
-Since there was no boarding house, they remained in
+Since there was no boarding house, they remained in their villages and came only for classes.
+Fr.
+Wilhelm Baack judged this situation positively as a means of teaching discipline to the pupils.
+They were taught to come to the school and to the Church on time.
+On May 1915, Fr.
+Baack was transferred to Larantuka and his place at Atapupu was taken over by Fr.
+Constant van den Hemel.33

-31 There were a number of problems regarding Father de Lange alleged by Kievits, such as buying community-owned coconuts and areca trees at prices that were too cheap, not rewarding bearers of goods from Lahurus to Tubaki, and also not living on the government's bivouac like other pastors.
-Cf. F. DE LANGE, De Missiepost van Toebaki, 45; H. LALAWAR, Sejarah Gereja Katolik di Wilayah Keuskupan Atambua dan Keuskupan Kupang, 1299, 1300-1301; K. STEENBRINK, Catholics in Indonesia.
-A Documented History, 167; H. EMBUIRU, Sejarah Gereja Katolik di Timor, vol. 3, 1251-1254.
+There were a number of problems regarding Father de Lange alleged by Kievits, such as buying community-owned coconuts and areca trees at prices that were too cheap, not rewarding bearers of goods from Lahurus to Tubaki, and also not living on the government's bivouac like other pastors.
+Cf. F. de Lange, De Missiepost van Toebaki, 45; H. Lalawar, Sejarah Gereja Katolik di Wilayah Keuskupan Atambua dan Keuskupan Kupang, 1299, 1300-1301; K. Steenbrink, Catholics in Indonesia.
+A Documented History, 167; H. Embuiru, Sejarah Gereja Katolik di Timor, vol. 3, 1251-1254.

-32 P. NOYEN, Jaarverslag van de Missie der Kleine Soenda-eilanden, in: "De Katholieke Missiën" 44/7 (1919), 107; K. STEENBRINK, Catholics in Indonesia.
+32 P. Noyen, Jaarverslag van de Missie der Kleine Soenda-eilanden, in: "De Katholieke Missiën" 44/7 (1919), 107; K. Steenbrink, Catholics in Indonesia.
 A Documented History, 168.